Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/Render-Pipeline-Wizard.md

 | **Screen Space Reflection - Transparents (Asset)** | Checks that **Transparents** is enabled in the current [HDRP Asset](HDRP-Asset.md). <br />Press the **Fix** button to enable **Transparents**. |
 | **Screen Space Global Illumination (Asset)**       | Checks that **Screen Space Global Illumination** is enabled in the current [HDRP Asset](HDRP-Asset.md). <br />Press the **Fix** button to enable **Screen Space Global Illumination**. |

-## Project Migration Quick-links

-To upgrade a project from the built-in render pipeline to HDRP, you need to convert your Materials.
-To do this, select one of the following:

-- **Convert All Built-in Materials to HDRP**: Upgrades every Material in your Unity Project to HDRP Materials.
-- **Convert Selected Built-in Materials to HDRP**: Upgrades every Material currently selected to HDRP Materials.
-- **Upgrade HDRP Materials to Latest Version:** Upgrades every Material in your Unity Project to the latest version.

-Lighting in a HDRP scene appears different from lighting in other render pipelines.
-This is because HDRP uses a different attenuation function than built-in and uses correct math to handle lighting model.
-The HDRP Wizard does not convert lighting automatically, so you must reconfigure it.